Hurricanes Are Moving More Slowly, Which Means More Damage

 Storms ride on those currents of wind, kind of like a boat in a stream.
 "The wind itself that carries the tropical cyclone within it is slowing down, and therefore the tropical cyclones are slowing down," Kossin explains.

-"This paper is very timely," says Christina Patricola, a climate scientist at Lawrence Berkeley National Laboratory who not involved in the research.
-She says people who study hurricanes have traditionally focused on storm frequency and windspeed — but that rainfall is an increasingly important piece of the puzzle.
+"This paper is very timely," says Christina Patricola, a climate scientist at Lawrence Berkeley National Laboratory who was not involved in the research.
+She says people who study hurricanes have traditionally focused on storm frequency and wind speed — but that rainfall is an increasingly important piece of the puzzle.

 "This is really important for regional totals for rainfall," she says.
 "The implication here is that if tropical cyclones are moving more slowly they have the potential to leave more rainfall."